-If passed into legislation, individuals, regardless of their employment status, will be able to get a tax deduction for extra superannuation contributions they make from their own ‘after tax’ dollars, thereby removing the need to put salary sacrifice arrangements in place with their employer.
+Legislation that came into effect on 1st July 2017 means that formal salary sacrificing into superannuation is now unnecessary.
+Individuals, regardless of their employment status, are able to get a tax deduction for extra superannuation contributions they make from their own ‘after tax’ dollars.
+There is now no need to put salary sacrifice arrangements in place with your employer.

 - Motor vehicle leasing and/or running costs